 In some ways, our game is an MMO.
 In others, it is very, very different.

 Crowfall will support thousands (and thousands, and thousands…) of players in a shared persistent world (well, worlds, actually).
-In that way, it in MMO.
+In that way, it is an MMO.

 But it is also a strategy game.
 The key characteristic of a strategy game — checkers, chess, “Monopoly” and “Risk”, for example —is that it has ‘victory conditions’.
 Rules by which one individual (or team) can win.